jovotech/jovo-framework/platforms/platform-alexa/docs/output.md

   quickReplies: [
     {
       text: 'Button A',
-      intent: 'ButtonAIntent'
+      intent: 'ButtonAIntent',
-    }
+    },
-  ]
+  ];
 }
 ```

 For this to work, `genericOutputToApl` needs to be enabled in the [Alexa output configuration](#alexa-output-configuration).

 For these buttons, you need to pass a target `intent`.
-When the button is clicked, the [Jovo Router](https://v4.jovo.tech/docs/routing) automatically maps this to the specified intent.
+When the button is clicked, the [Jovo Router](https://www.jovo.tech/docs/routing) automatically maps this to the specified intent.

 It's also possible to add entities: